ArnaudDarre/pallote-docs/docs/components/textarea.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-import { Grid, Textarea } from "pallote-react"
+import { Textarea } from "pallote-react"

 # Textarea